Religion in Abkhazia

+New Athos Monastery in Abkhazia, is an Abkhazian Orthodox Church.

-Many inhabitants of Abkhazia are Orthodox Christians, With significant minorities adhering to Islam and the Abkhaz neopaganism, or the "Abkhazian traditional religion".
+Many inhabitants of Abkhazia are Orthodox Christians, with significant minorities adhering to Islam and the Abkhaz neopaganism, or the "Abkhazian traditional religion".
 The influence of this last has always remained strong and has been experiencing a revival through the 1990s and 2000s.

 There exists a very small number of adherents to Judaism and Jehovah's Witnesses, as well as non-believers.
 The Jehovah's Witnesses organization has officially been banned since 1995, though the decree is not currently enforced.
 According to the constitutions of both Abkhazia and Georgia, the adherents of all religions have equal rights before the law.

 Abkhaz native religion

 The Abkhaz native religion has undergone a revival in recent decades.
-As of 2003 8% of the population of Abkhazia (thus a higher percentage among ethnic Abkhazians) declares to be "pagan".
+As of 2003, 8% of the population of Abkhazia (thus a higher percentage among ethnic Abkhazians) declares to be "pagan".
 It is worthwhile to note that the equivalent of the term "pagan" in Abkhazian (as well as Russian) language, язычник yazychnik, means "ethnic" rather than "country dweller" like its Western counterpart.
 One scholar has asserted that the Abkhazian traditional religion has become so well established and intertwined with the government to be almost the state religion of the country.

 In the Abkhaz native religion, Antsua (also spelled Antzva) is the supreme God and the creator of life.
 The native religion is animistic, there are deities that represents thunder and the weather like Afy, others that represent the forests, wild animals, and hunting like Ayerg and Azhvepshaa.
 The religion has a host of different Gods that cater for each aspect of the world.
 Abkhaz gods have "Apaimbari" meaning angels and observers that function as representatives of the Gods on earth.
 They keep track of everything that is done amongst the people, while reporting everything back to the Gods.

 The followers of this religion have 7 holy temples among which 6 have been restored "Dydrypsh-nykha", "Lashkendar-nykha", "Ldzaa-nykha", "Lykh-nykha" and "Ulyr-nykha".
 The sixth sanctuary "Inal-Kuba" is located in a mountain valley of Pskhu, which is now populated by Russians.
 However, the name of the 7th temple is still disputed.